live-clones/lintian/doc/lintian.rst

    # tell lintian to not complain:
    foo source: configure-generated-file-in-source [config.cache]

-In most cases, it is sufficient to copy the messge emitted by lintian, minus the type indicator, into the override unomodified.
+In most cases, it is sufficient to copy the messge emitted by lintian, without the type indicator, into the override.
 However, the ``<package>``, ``<archlist>``, and ``<type>`` fields are optional and may be omitted.

-A tag can be overridden either completely by specifying only its name, as seen in the ``non-standard-dir-perm`` example above, or only one occurrence of it by specifying the context, as seen in the following line.
+A tag can be overridden completely by specifying only its name, as seen in the ``non-standard-dir-perm`` example above, or by overriding only a single occurrence by specifying the context, as seen in the following line.

 If an asterisk (``*``) is used in the context, this will match arbitrary strings similar to a shell wildcard.
 For example: